Who is this course for?

 - Basic mindfulness techniques – learning the stages of the techniques and trying the techniques for use in school or home environments.

-- A personal development program for the 4 weeks following the introduction course with suggested techniques and activities to learn and to practise each day.
+- A personal development program with suggested techniques and activities to learn and to practise each day.

 - Review and expansion of the basic mindfulness and compassion skills and techniques that participants can use in school or home environments to encourage wellbeing and to use in difficult and stressful situations.